 How New Parents Can Set Boundaries With Their Family

-Here are some healthy places to set boundaries within your own family and with your extended family and friends:
+Setting boundaries isn’t about keeping loved ones out.
+It’s about creating space for healing, bonding, and balance as a new parent.
+Here are some healthy areas to set boundaries within your own family and with your extended family, and friends:

 Set Boundaries for Self-Care

 It’s important to note that your needs may vary with time.
 A new mom may feel she wants no one in her home for the first month postpartum.
-She may find a couple of months later that she is ready to host a holiday meal because she misses people.
-As a mom, you get to reserve the right to change your needs and boundaries as you acclimate into motherhood.
-(These needs may also vary the more children you have!)
+A couple of months later, she may find that she is ready to host a holiday meal because she misses people.
+As a mom, you reserve the right to change your needs and boundaries as you acclimate to motherhood.
+(These needs may also vary depending on the number of children you have!)

 Set Boundaries With Visitors

-Here are questions to ask yourself when creating these boundaries:
+Here are some questions to ask yourself when creating these boundaries:

 - What schedule (if any) is my baby on?